ayeuhugyu/PepperBot/notes.md

 - gpt responses now use openai's seeding feature so they can be reproduced
 - AI can now see stickers
 - default model is now gpt-4.1-nano instead of gpt-4o-mini. it's significantly cheaper and better at following instructions (which unfortunately means its also better at following openai's dumb instructions)
-- GPT models have been completely overhauled, which means that in the future there could be support for models from manufacturers other than openai. run `p/gpt model list` to see all the new data i store about them and the new ones i've given access to.
+- GPT models have been completely overhauled, which means that in the future there could be support for models from manufacturers other than openai. run `p/gpt model list` to see all the new data i store about them. here's an updated list of available models:
+  - gpt-3.5-turbo (the oldest model i've ever used on pepperbot)
+  - gpt-4o-mini (slightly more up to date openai model)
+  - o3-mini (openai's cheapest reasoning model, still fairly good actually)
+  - gpt-4.1-nano (the new default, is ABSURDLY fast)
+  - grok-3-mini-beta (something from a provider other than openai)

 **other actual content:**